rachelcarmena/rachelcarmena.github.io/_posts/2018-11-13-test-driven-programming-workflows.md

 Besides the concern with the RED step, I would like not to miss the feedback between:

-* RED > changes are reverted
+* RED: changes are reverted
+* Starting again
-* Starting again > GREEN > now it works, but I don't know the mistake I made before
+    * GREEN: now it works, but I don't know the mistake I made before
+    * or RED: it doesn't still work, but I don't know the difference with previous step

 So, I'd prefer: